[Rev. 5/4/2013 2:50:05 PM]

 (a) Is 21 years of age or older;

-(b) Has one of the following:
+(c) Has one of the following:

-(1) A master’s degree in the administration of nursing facilities or a related field from a college or university recognized by the United States Department of Education;
+(1) A baccalaureate or master’s degree in the administration of nursing facilities or the field of health care from a college or university recognized by the United States Department of Education and has successfully completed at least 1,000 hours:

 (I) In a program for training administrators approved by the Board or the National Association of Long Term Care Administrator Boards; or

-(3) A certificate issued by the American College of Health Care Administrators for the completion of the program for the certification of nursing home administrators; and
+(3) A certificate issued by the American College of Health Care Administrators for the completion of the program for the certification of nursing home administrators;

-(c) Is not the subject of any disciplinary proceeding.
+(e) Is not the subject of any disciplinary proceeding.

 (b) At least 1,000 hours of training in a period of not less than 20 weeks and include training in the following areas: